 The Barbara Harpe Nabholz Nursing Scholarship is provided by the Nabholz family in memory of their mother.
 In order to be eligible for this scholarship, the applicant must be: (1) a single parent in financial need, (2) classified as a Level III or Level IV student for the next academic year, (3) enrolled in all required nursing courses for that academic year, and (4) in academic good standing in the School of Nursing.
 A student, who is enrolled in all required nursing courses, even if enrolled in less than 12 credit hours, is still eligible for the scholarship.
 The scholarship will provide up to full scholarship for one year.
-Applications must be submitted to the UCA School of Nursing Awards, Admission and Progression (AAP) Committee Chairman by February 28th, 2017 (a) 4:00 pm.
+Applications must be submitted to the UCA School of Nursing Awards, Admission and Progression (AAP) Committee Chairman by February 28th, 2017 @ 4:00 pm.

-Name UCA ID #

-Current mailing address

-Phone Email

-Current status in the nursing major: Level II Level III

-Total credit hours currently enrolled in: Total credit hours completed:

-On a separate page, please address each of the following:

-- 1. Number and ages of your children who are living with you? - 2.
-Sources of financial assistance you are receiving this academic year? - 3.
-What percent of your education and living expenses are met by the above financial assistance? - 4.
-If you are currently working, number of hours worked per week, place of employment, and phone number. - 5.
-Sources of financial assistance you receive for your children? - 6.
-What percentage of their living expenses are you responsible for? - 7.
-If you have joint custody of your children, what is the percentage of time they are in your house?
+Name UCA ID # Currei nt mailing address Phone eEmail Currei nt status in the nursing major: Level II Level III Total credit hours currently enrolled in: Total credit hours completed: On a separate page, please address each of the following: 1.
+Number and ages of your children who are living with you?
+2. Sources of financial assistance you are receiving this academic year?
+3. What percent of your education and living expenses are met by the above financial assistance?
+4. If you are currently working, number of hours worked per week, place of employment, and phone number.
+5. Sources of financial assistance you receive for your children?

+7. If you have joint custody of your children, what is the percentage of time they are in your house?